idbrii/spacemacs/doc/VIMUSERS.md

 * C-r does not work (inserting a word, file, etc under cursor)

+## Differences within emacs
+Emacs provides enhancements over the vim-emulated functionality that may be useful, but some of these work inconsistently with how vim users would expect.
+The following section will explain why you might want to use these features and how to make them behave as you'd expect.

+### Search history

+Emacs provides query-replace which is a lo-fi version of :substitute. [visual-regexp](https://github.com/benma/visual-regexp.el) provides better incremental search highlighting (different colours for different capture groups) and [visual-regexp-steroids](https://github.com/benma/visual-regexp-steroids.el/) lets you use Python or Perl compatible regular expressions (instead of learning Emacs-style).
+Invoke them with `vr/query-replace`.

+While search history and replacement history are combined as expected in Ex commands, they aren't combined in emacs' query-replace (the emacs version of :substitute).

+    ;; Use the same history for query-replace and regexp-search so you can ;; search with / and use those queries in query-replace.
+    (setq query-replace-from-history-variable 'regexp-search-ring)

+You can use `M-n`/`M-p` to navigate the history.

 # Common Vim Changes
 There are some maps/settings that are so common that they're suggested by the vim help or implemented in [vim-sensible](https://github.com/tpope/vim-sensible).
 Here's how you do them in spacemacs.